Mastery Practice in Teaching Boys

 - A clear vision of what it means to thrive in an all-boys school.

 - In-depth knowledge of ways to create a classroom atmosphere and curriculum that maximize how boys learn.

 - An international support network of dedicated boys' educators who you can continue to collaborate with even after the course concludes.

 About the Facilitator

-Charles Bailey, head of learning skills at Harrow School (United Kingdom), shares his expertise and guides you throughout the class.
+Charles Bailey, Academic and Universities Director at Harrow School (United Kingdom), shares his expertise and guides you throughout the class.

 Please note: Login information for your online course is sent the Friday before the course is scheduled to open.
 If you registered for the course after the Friday before the course beings, login information will be sent with 24 business hours.

 IBSC will refund 90% of registration fees if a written request is received two weeks prior to the class.
 No refunds will be made for cancellations received after this time.
 Schools wishing to register an alternate to replace a conference delegate unable to attend should contact IBSC@theibsc.org.